DataDog/documentation/content/en/tracing/trace_search_and_analytics/_index.md

 {{< img src="tracing/live_search/HistoricalAnalytics2.gif" alt="Historical Analytics" >}}

-All spans indexed by retention filters or legacy App Analytics filters are available to be searched when using trace analytics.
+All spans indexed by _custom_ retention filters (not the intelligent retention filter) or legacy App Analytics filters are available to be searched when using trace analytics.
 These spans are kept by Datadog for 15 days after being indexed by a retention filter.

 **Note:** As of October 20, 2020 Tracing without Limits replaced App Analytics as a more flexible way to ingest 100% of your traces and retain the ones important to your business.